Sensor Intelligence for smart buildings

 From raw telemetry to ranked actions.

 One platform.
 Three jobs.
-All grounded in the data you already have.
+All grounded in the data you already have — here's what each looks like in the product.

 See what your sensors are hiding.